Ken Howell: Playing career

 Howell was involved in a pair of trades involving the Baltimore Orioles during a five-day span in early-December 1988.
 He was acquired along with Brian Holton and Juan Bell from the Dodgers for Eddie Murray on the 4th, then sent with Gordon Dillard to the Philadelphia Phillies for Phil Bradley on the 9th.
 The second transaction addressed the Phillies' need for starting pitching and the Orioles' for right-handed hitting.
-He pitched in 33 games with the Phillies in 1989, 32 of which were starts and was 12–12 with a 3.44 ERA and then made 18 starts in 1990 with an 8–7 record and 4.64 ERA.
-Injury issues caused him to miss the rest of the 1990 season and most of 1991 and 1992, appearing in only 6 games in AAA in 1991 and none at all in 1992.